telerik/winforms-docs/knowledge-base/svg-image-column-in-gridview.md

 ![svg-image-column-in-gridvie 001](images/svg-image-column-in-gridvie001.png)

-This article demonstrates a sample approach how add a grid column that supports SVG images.
+This article demonstrates a sample approach how to add a grid column that supports SVG images.

 ## Solution